Proposal for creating spatial superposition of a large mass in a RF trap: For

 \subsection{Ion-nanoparticle interactions}

 The previous discussion on trapping stability is performed in the absence of mutual interaction.
-As mentioned in sec.~\ref{subsec:couplings}, there is a strong Coulomb coupling between the ion and the nanoparticle.
+As mentioned in~\cref{sec:setup}, there is a strong Coulomb coupling between the ion and the nanoparticle.
 Experimentally it was found that this interaction can be neglected for separations $>50\,\si{\micro\metre}$~\cite{bykov2024nanoparticle}.
-In eq.~\eqref{eq:lin-coulomb} we showed the linearized Coulomb interaction, which was used to find the induced displacement of the nanoparticle motional state, which happens at separations $<50\si{\micro\metre}$.
-However, the Coulomb interaction is not the only electromagnetic interaction between the co-trapped particles, there are several other interactions, these are summarised in table~\ref{table:int-strength} with their approximate relative strengths.
+In \cref{eq:lin-coulomb} we showed the linearized Coulomb interaction, which was used to find the induced displacement of the nanoparticle motional state, which happens at separations $<50\si{\micro\metre}$.
+However, the Coulomb interaction is not the only electromagnetic interaction between the co-trapped particles, there are several other interactions, these are summarised in~\cref{table:int-strength} with their approximate relative strengths.

-Taking into account the dominant Coulomb interaction, in sec.~\ref{subsec:exp} we find the centre of mass positions of the co-trapped particles numerically.
+Taking into account the dominant Coulomb interaction, in \cref{table:params} we found the centre of mass positions of the co-trapped particles numerically.
 Our numerical results match the experimental data shown in ref.~\cite{bykov2024nanoparticle}.